ttz69/open-webui-openrouter-price-tracker/README.md

-A simple Openrouter price tracker and balance checker
+A simple Openrouter price tracker and balance checker tool for Open WebUI

 Commands in chat:
 - /price: Pulls current prices for all models added to the tool's respective Valve and marks changes in price